-Nnamdi Wabara writes poetry and prose.
+Nnamdi Wabara, author of Broken Echoes, writes poetry and prose.
 His works have appeared on Afikan Mbiu, newerthotsblogspot, as well as The Geographer magazine.
-He has also contributed to the audio anthology for Badilisha poetry, as well as featured by Festival for Poetry, Australia.
+He has also contributed to the audio anthology for Badilisha poetry, as well as featured by the Festival for Poetry, Australia.

 Creative Writing News: Are you a full-time writer, or is writing just one of your hobbies?